 All sinks drain directly overboard through a seacock installed in close proximity and within easy reach.
-The galley has a single 18"-16"-7" standard stainless steel sink that will easily hold a frying pan are large pot.
-Different arrangements are available including a more traditional deep and narrow marine sink depending on the galley design and space constraints.
-The head has an oval shaped 13"-10"-6" stainless vanity sink.
+The galley has a single 18"- 16"- 7" standard stainless steel sink that will easily hold a frying pan or large pot.
+Different arrangements are available including double, sink and a half, and the more traditional deep and narrow marine sinks depending on the galley design and space constraints.
+The head has an oval shaped 13"- 10"- 6" stainless vanity sink.